ChrisLaganiere/MoreData/README.md

 | <img src="https://github.com/user-attachments/assets/6b23818e-dbc8-4fc5-b6e8-fd3f1ddc5b3b" width=300 /> | <img src="https://github.com/user-attachments/assets/aa570a69-bd99-4f0c-a33a-01c0c3ab9f14" width=300 /> |
 | --- | --- |

+The More Data package contains several components:

 ### Fetchable Protocol

+`Fetchable` allows composable, declarative fetch requests with Core Data entities.

-The `Fetchable` protocol simplifies the process of fetching Core Data entities.
-Conform your NSManagedObject subclasses to Fetchable and use the provided helper methods to perform fetches.
+To use it, define `Sort` and `Filter` types for your entity class, implementing the `SortProtocol` and `FilteringProtocol` described below.
+Then, simply conform your Core Data entity's `NSManagedObject` subclasses to `Fetchable` protocol.
+You can then use all the provided helpers methods to perform easy, composable, declarative fetch requests.

 Making a predicate is such a pain with vanilla Core Data:
 ```swift